marcelovani/movie_catalog/README.md

   6 - Open the site in your browser and perform a  Drupal installation, selecting Movie Catalog profile

+  7 - Create a database and configure your vhost pointing to the folder specified in 5

+  8 - Visit the site url and run the installation choosing Movie Catalog profile

 IMDB script
 ===========